Despicable Me 4

 Despicable Me 4 is a 2024 American animated comedy film directed by Chris Renaud and written by Mike White and Ken Daurio.
-Produced by Universal Pictures and Illumination, and distributed by Universal, it is the sequel to Despicable Me 3 (2017) and the sixth film in the Despicable Me franchise.
+Produced by Illumination and Universal Pictures, it is the fourth main installment in the Despicable Me franchise and the sixth overall installment.
 The film stars the voices of Steve Carell, Kristen Wiig, Pierre Coffin, Joey King, Miranda Cosgrove, Stephen Colbert, Sofía Vergara, and Will Ferrell.
-The film sees reformed supervillain and secret agent Gru temporarily relocate his family to a safe house when his old rival Maxime Le Mal seeks revenge.
-Subplots deal with Gru's family adjusting to their new lives, teenage neighbor Poppy Prescott trying to follow in Gru's footsteps, and a group of Gru's Minions becoming superheroes known as the Mega Minions.
+Taking place after the events of Despicable Me 3 (2017), the film sees reformed supervillain and secret agent Gru temporarily relocating his family to a safe house when his old rival, Maxime Le Mal (Ferrell), seeks revenge.
+Meanwhile, some of Gru's Minions are augmented with superpowers from the Anti-Villain League (AVL), forming a superhero initiative known as the Mega Minions.

 Development on a fourth main Despicable Me film began in September 2017.
-It was officially confirmed in February 2022, with Renaud, Delage, and White attached as director, co-director, and writer, respectively.
+It was officially confirmed in February 2022, with Renaud, Patrick Delage, and White attached as director, co-director, and writer, respectively.
 Production was underway by June 2022.
-Most of the main voice cast was announced in January 2024, with Hoffman and Daurio revealed as co-producer and co-writer, respectively.
-Heitor Pereira and Pharrell Williams returned from previous installments to compose the score and write original songs and themes, respectively.
+Most of the main voice cast was announced in January 2024, with Brett Hoffman and Daurio revealed as co-producer and co-writer, respectively, with Chris Meledandri and White.
+Heitor Pereira and Pharrell Williams returned from previous instalments to compose the score and write original songs and themes, respectively.

-Despicable Me 4 debuted at the Jazz at Lincoln Center in New York on June 9, 2024, and was theatrically released in the United States on July 3.
-Despite mixed reviews, the film continued the franchise's streak of box-office successes, grossing $972 million worldwide against a budget of $100 million, making it the fourth-highest-grossing film of 2024.
+Despicable Me 4 debuted at the Jazz at Lincoln Center in New York on June 9, 2024, and was theatrically released in the United States on July 3 by Universal Pictures.
+Despite mixed reviews, the film continued the franchise's streak of box-office successes, grossing $986.7 million worldwide against a budget of $100 million, making it the fourth-highest-grossing film of 2024.